 The unpredictable economic climate has created budgeting challenges for many organizations, and the church is no exception.
 This creates the need for churches to find help figuring out the best way to manage their sometimes limited resources.

-Church leaders across the country are scrambling trying to figure out how to maintain operations with decreasing donations while steadying the ship for church members.
-This can be a challenge because the day-to-day operational needs of a church can be significant and juggling limited resources can be stressful.
+Church leaders are often challenged with ensuring there is continued funding to support current programs and fixed operational costs.
+This can be difficult because the financial needs of a church can be significant, and juggling limited resources can be stressful.

 6 Church Financial Management Tips

 The beauty of developing a strategy and plan, is that it takes every area of church operations into consideration, and allows for designating resources toward those critical areas that will sustain and grow the ministry.

 A well thought out plan also takes into considers those financial policy and reporting measures that are necessary for responsible financial management.